chakravala/DirectSum.jl/README.md

 # Grassmann elements and geometric algebra Λ(V)

-The Grassmann `SubManifold` elements `vₖ` and `wᵏ` are linearly independent vector and covector elements of `V`, while the Leibniz `Operator` elements `∂ₖ` are partial tangent derivations and `ϵᵏ` are dependent functions of the `tangent` manifold.
+The Grassmann `Submanifold` elements `vₖ` and `wᵏ` are linearly independent vector and covector elements of `V`, while the Leibniz `Operator` elements `∂ₖ` are partial tangent derivations and `ϵᵏ` are dependent functions of the `tangent` manifold.
 An element of a mixed-symmetry `TensorAlgebra{V}` is a multilinear mapping that is formally constructed by taking the tensor products of linear and multilinear maps.
-Higher `grade` elements correspond to `SubManifold` subspaces, while higher `order` function elements become homogenous polynomials and Taylor series.
+Higher `grade` elements correspond to `Submanifold` subspaces, while higher `order` function elements become homogenous polynomials and Taylor series.

-Combining the linear basis generating elements with each other using the multilinear tensor product yields a graded (decomposable) tensor `SubManifold` ⟨w₁⊗⋯⊗wₖ⟩, where `grade` is determined by the number of anti-symmetric basis elements in its tensor product decomposition.
+Combining the linear basis generating elements with each other using the multilinear tensor product yields a graded (decomposable) tensor `Submanifold` ⟨w₁⊗⋯⊗wₖ⟩, where `grade` is determined by the number of anti-symmetric basis elements in its tensor product decomposition.
 The algebra is partitioned into both symmetric and anti-symmetric tensor equivalence classes.
 For the oriented sets of the Grassmann exterior algebra, the parity of `(-1)^P` is factored into transposition compositions when interchanging ordering of the tensor product argument permutations.
 The symmetrical algebra does not need to track this parity, but has higher multiplicities in its indices.
 Symmetric differential function algebra of Leibniz trivializes the orientation into a single class of index multi-sets, while Grassmann's exterior algebra is partitioned into two oriented equivalence classes by anti-symmetry.
 Full tensor algebra can be sub-partitioned into equivalence classes in multiple ways based on the element symmetry, grade, and metric signature composite properties.

-By virtue of Julia's multiple dispatch on the field type `𝕂`, methods can specialize on the dimension `n` and grade `G` with a `TensorBundle{n}` via the `TensorAlgebra{V}` subtypes, such as `SubManifold{V,G}`, `Simplex{V,G,B,𝕂}`.
+By virtue of Julia's multiple dispatch on the field type `𝕂`, methods can specialize on the dimension `n` and grade `G` with a `TensorBundle{n}` via the `TensorAlgebra{V}` subtypes, such as `Submanifold{V,G}`, `Simplex{V,G,B,𝕂}`.

-The elements of the `Basis` can be generated in many ways using the `SubManifold` elements created by the `@basis` macro,
+The elements of the `Basis` can be generated in many ways using the `Submanifold` elements created by the `@basis` macro,
 ```julia
 julia> using DirectSum; @basis ℝ^3 # equivalent to basis"+++"
 (⟨+++⟩, v, v₁, v₂, v₃, v₁₂, v₁₃, v₂₃, v₁₂₃)